1991 Ingush referendum: Background

-Chechnya and Ingushetia were part of the Checheno-Ingush Autonomous Soviet Socialist Republic within the Russian Soviet Federative Socialist Republic.
+Chechnya and Ingushetia were part of the Checheno-Ingush Soviet Socialist Republic within the Russian Soviet Federative Socialist Republic.
 On 7 September 1991, the pro-independence Chechen National Congress came to power in the republic.
 On 15 September 1991, the Assembly of Ingush Deputies passed a resolution, announcing secession from Checheno-Ingushetia to remain within the RSFSR.
 On 15 October, a referendum was announced to confirm this decision.
 The Ingush secession was accepted by the Chechen leadership and finalized on 4 June 1992 with the Russian law "On the Creation of the Ingush Republic in the Russian Federation".

 The Ingush feared that joining the independent Chechnya would have meant compromising the territorial claims on Prigorodny District, which is a subject of a dispute between the Ingush and Ossetians.
 The Ingush lost the land following their deportation to Central Asia in 1944, and then recent Russian law On the Rehabilitation of Repressed Peoples, passed in April 1991, gave them hopes of returning the territory.
 However, the Russian law "On the Creation of the Ingush Republic in the Russian Federation" did not include the disputed lands within the newly created Republic of Ingushetia.
 The dispute remained unresolved and this soon led to the armed conflict in the region.